 The objective was to find out the relation between phthalate levels and blood pressure.
 The study revealed that higher the usage of phthalate is, higher is the tendency of hypertension.

 Dr. Leonardo told how their research indicates these harmful chemicals might be independent contributors to high blood pressure, insulin resistance and other metabolic ailments.

-The study suggested that plastic packaging should immediately be replaced with wax paper or aluminium foil.
+The study suggested that plastic packaging should immediately be replaced with wax paper or pet laminated aluminium foil.

 It also recommended consumption of fresh food as the best option as it would help avoid dangerous chemicals that are used in the production of plastic bags.